Breaking barriers

 University of Southern Denmark

 Among educational policymakers and practitioners, a central concern relates to observed differences between male and female students.
 In general, female students perform better in graded assessments than their male peers.
-Moreover, male and female students exhibit different propensities to select into different subjects and courses, feeding into gender disparities across a range of occupations.
+Moreover, male and female students exhibit typically differ with respect to the subjects and courses they select into, contributing to gender disparities across a range of occupations.

 We offer a historical lens on these contemporary trends, by examining Norwegian high school records over a period of more than a century.
 The high school grade lists contain detailed individual-level data on graduates, including parental information, school attended, program chosen, and grades in individual subjects.
 Our data series commences in 1813, with the opening of the University of Oslo — the first year the high school exam (examen artium) was held in Norway.
 From 1882, girls were permitted to take the exam and access university education.